Staff Awards and Recognition

-Nominate a staff member or team of staff members who deserve recognition!
+Nominate a staff member or team of staff members who deserve recognition for the STAR Award (Staff Award and Recognition)!

 The UTSA Staff Senate aims to recognize high achievement through contributions made by full-time eligible staff who further the vision, mission, and core-values of the University.
 We encourage faculty, staff, administrators, students, and alumni to nominate a staff member or team of staff members who deserve recognition.